Retail Traders Lose Out to ‘Sharks’ on Prediction Markets, Says Analyst

 Some Good News for Sportsbook Operators

-Bender’s note features some good news for sportsbook operators, including the point that the bettors using both prediction markets and sportsbooks are likely small players that aren’t valuable sportsbook clients.
+Bender’s note features some good news for sportsbook operators, including the point that the bettors using both prediction markets and sportsbooks are likely small players who aren’t valuable sportsbook clients.
 The analyst says the median sports betting ROI for “crossover” players is +1%, but it tumbles to -6% on prediction markets.

 He adds that there’s credibility in recent statements from sports betting companies that they’re not experiencing significant cannibalization at the hands of prediction markets due in part to the fact that many “whale” bettors weren’t engaging with regulated sportsbooks in the first place.
-In what could ring alarm bells for politicians and regulators, the analyst also points out that prediction markets’ user base skews younger than those of regulated sportsbooks.
+In what could ring alarm bells for politicians and regulators, the analyst also points out that prediction markets’ user base skews younger than that of regulated sportsbooks.

 “Additionally, the user base of prediction market platforms skews younger compared to that of traditional sports betting operators.
 According to Sensor Tower, 24% of Kalshi users are under 25 (with a reported median age of 31, according to the company), compared to just 7% for DraftKings and FanDuel,” concludes Bender.